-Three of the Boys of Termite Terrace: Tex Avery, Chuck, and Bob Clampett.
+Three of the Boys of Termite Terrace: Tex Avery, Chuck, and Bob Clampett, partially obscuring Jones’ face (deliberately?)
 Jones often cited Avery, along with Friz Freleng, as one of the two greatest short-subject directors.
-But when assigned to Clampett’s unit in the ‘30s, he chafed under the yoke of that often shockingly unfettered imagination; theirs was a relationship that only grew more contentious with the passage of the years.
+When assigned to Clampett’s unit in the ‘30s, he chafed under the yoke of that often shockingly unfettered imagination; theirs was a relationship that only grew more contentious with the passage of the years.

 Jones was made a full-fledged director in 1938.
 A year later he tackled Daffy Duck for the first time, in Daffy Duck and the Dinosaur.
 The unnamed caveman’s voice bears a canny resemblance to that of Jack Benny.
 (And yes, the club is floating.
 Amazing what they can do in these modern animated cartoons, isn’t it?)